uspki/policies/certificate-policy.md

 The documentation of the procedure shall be detailed enough to show that appropriate role separation was used and the CA key pair generation shall create a verifiable audit trail that the security requirements for procedures were followed.

 #### 6.1.1.2 RA Key Pair Generation
 Registration Authorities as a function of the CA shall not generate Subscriber key pairs.
-Enterprise Registration Authorities as a participant as defined in section 1.3.4 shall not generate Subscriber key pairs.

 #### 6.1.1.3 Subscriber Key Pair Generation
 Subscribers shall generate their own keys in compliance with Sections 6.1.5 and 6.1.6 and the Subscriber Agreement or Terms of Use.